farrcommons/farrcommons.github.io/index.md

 ---
-title: Farr Commons
+title: The Farr Commons
 layout: page
-tagline:
+tagline: Creating a Distributed Research Object Commons for the Farr Institute.
 group: main
 ---

+The Farr Commons aims to bring together investigators across the Farr Institute so that they can easily and securely, share and reuse methodology and data.

-The Farr Commons will publish a set of rules for publishing data within the [Farr Institute](http://www.farrinstitute.org/).
+To do this we will publish a set of rules for publishing data within the [Farr Institute](http://www.farrinstitute.org/).

 The Farr Commons serves as a pilot for the NIH Research Object Commons -